 You will be an ideal candidate for liposuction if you are in a good state of health with no significant medical conditions.
-You are at or near your target weight and you do not smoke.
-Liposuction is designed to remove areas of fat beneath the skin also known as subcutaneous fat.
-The other type of fat found in the body is visceral fat which is commonly found around the internal abdominal organs such as the stomach and liver and if you have an excessive amount of visceral fat, it will be recommended for you to lose weight first as liposuction is not a treatment for getting rid of visceral fat.
+You are at or near your target weight, and you do not smoke.
+Liposuction is designed to remove areas of fat beneath the skin, also known as subcutaneous fat.
+The other type of fat found in the body is visceral fat which is commonly found around the internal abdominal organs such as the stomach and liver if you have an excessive amount of visceral fat, it will be recommended for you to lose weight first as liposuction is not a treatment for getting rid of visceral fat.

-As part of the clinical assessment, your surgeon will judge the quality of your skin including its elasticity before recommending liposuction.
+As part of the clinical assessment, your surgeon will judge the quality of your skin, including its elasticity, before recommending liposuction.
 Patients with good skin elasticity are ideal candidates for liposuction.
-If patients have significant amounts of skin laxity or loose skin, your surgeon may recommend a skin removal procedure such as a tummy tuck as liposuction may worsen the appearance of loose skin.
+If patients have significant amounts of skin laxity or loose skin, your surgeon may recommend a skin removal procedure such as a tummy tuck, as liposuction may worsen the appearance of loose skin.

 Is liposuction good for weight loss?

 Many people incorrectly assume they can lose weight with liposuction.
 Liposuction is the best treatment for people who are at or near their ideal body weight for the removal of localised areas of fat.
-The amount of fat that could be removed will depend on several variables including your treatment expectations and your surgeon’s assessment of the anticipated result.
+The amount of fat that could be removed will depend on several variables, including your treatment expectations and your surgeon’s assessment of the anticipated result.

-How to prepare for the liposuction
+How to prepare for liposuction

 Before your liposuction procedure, you will be given detailed preoperative instructions from our nursing team.
 On the day of your procedure, you will need a responsible adult escort to transport you to and from the day surgery facility and must be available to assist you with care for the first 24 hours after liposuction.

-You will need to avoid certain drugs before the procedure including medicines that may thin the blood such as aspirin and certain anti-inflammatory medications.
+You will need to avoid certain drugs before the procedure, including medicines that may thin the blood, such as aspirin and certain anti-inflammatory medications.
 These medicines could increase the risk of bleeding complications during or after the procedure.
-If you are having liposuction to multiple areas, your surgeon may request certain blood tests to make sure you are not anaemic before surgery.
+If you are having liposuction in multiple areas, your surgeon may request certain blood tests to make sure you are not anaemic before surgery.
 If you are found to be anaemic, you may be prescribed iron tablets.
 On the day of your surgery, you should not eat anything for six hours beforehand and can have clear fluids up to 2 hours before the procedure.

 How is fat removal surgery carried out?

 Liposuction is a minimally invasive procedure which involves making small skin incisions to permit the insertion of aspiration cannulas into the area of excess fat.
 The cannulas are then moved back and forth to gently break apart fat cells before being sucked out with vacuum suction.
 Once the procedure is complete, the skin incisions will be closed with dissolvable sutures.
 There is no need to have the sutures removed at subsequent follow-up appointments as they will be absorbed naturally by the body.
-Here at Centre for Surgery, all of our liposuction procedures are carried out as an outpatient or day case which means that you will be admitted and discharged on the same day which will allow you to recover in the comfort of your own home.
+Here at Centre for Surgery, all of our liposuction procedures are carried out as an outpatient or day case, which means that you will be admitted and discharged on the same day, which will allow you to recover in the comfort of your own home.